OriolFilter/Docker_101/README.md

     $ docker run --name desired-container-name -d -p 8080:80 nginx

-    -p: <our_port:docker_port>  Let's us set port forwarding from a Docker container to our actual computer, in this case, we are taking the port 80 from the nginx container, and placing it in our port 8080, to test if it works you can open http://localhost:80 or http://localhost.
+    -p: <our_port:docker_port>  Let's us set port forwarding from a Docker container to our actual computer, in this case, we are taking the port 80 from the nginx container, and placing it in our port 8080.

     --name: Let's us setup a custom docker container image.

-In this case we don't need to use -t to avoid the container from closing since the service itself will prevent it from closing while it works correctly.
+In this case we don't need to use -t to avoid the container from closing since the service itself will prevent it from closing while it works correctly.\
+To test if it works you can open http://localhost:80 or http://localhost.

 ### Nginx example but with custom files